 A: Final decisions are announced on or about February 15.

 Q: How do I find a faculty mentor?

 A: Applicants are strongly encouraged to research the NYU website and reach out to specific faculty members at NYU who might serve as strong mentors prior to completing the application.
-The mentorship plan should be developed jointly with the proposed mentor.

 Q: What should be included in the mentorship plan?

 a) opportunities for training afforded by the mentor; b) expectations for scholarly work to be completed with the mentor's feedback or support; c) opportunities that the mentor may be able to provide to expand the Fellow's professional network; and d) a timeline for implementation of the Fellow's proposed goals or plan.

 Q: What should I include in my statement of research and goals?

 A: The research you describe in your statement should be the research you intend to conduct if you were to become a fellow.
 Your goals should include what you would like to accomplish if you were a fellow and how it fits into your long-term career goals.